Everyday Healthy Recipes

 Polish horseradish beets ingredients.

 • Beets: prepare from raw.
-I do NOT recommend using ready-cooked beets from the shop as they are watery and lack flavour.
+I do NOT recommend using ready-cooked beets from the shop as they are watery and lack flavour (another beet condiment made from scratch you might like is beet chutney).

-• Horseradish: if you can’t get raw horseradish use horseradish from a jar (more details below).
+• Horseradish: if you can’t get raw horseradish use horseradish from a jar (see details below).
+You might also like my fresh horseradish mayonnaise.

 • Lemon juice: use according to preference.
 If you prefer vinegar (either cider or white wine will work) add a little less than lemon juice.
 Alternatively use a combination of lemon juice and (a drop of) vinegar) for more acidity.